 - matte: thick, untidy mess;

-- hod: builder’s V-shaped open trough on a pole, used for carrying bricks and other building materials;
+- hod: builder’s V-shaped open trough on a pole, designed to carrying bricks in number;

 - marvelled: was filled with wonder or astonishment;

 - King of the castle: from the opening line of a children’s rhyme; denoting the most powerful person